Master369963/Weather-app/README.md

 # Happy Day - Weather App

-This is a weather app built with React which displays the current weather and 5-day forecast of a specific location.
+This is a weather app built with React which displays the current weather conditions and 5-day forecast for a given location.

 ## Live Demo